Jesse Ruiz (lawyer): Vice President of the Chicago Board of Education (2011–2016)

-Interim CEO of Chicago Public Schools
+Interim CEO of Chicago Public Schools (2015)

 In April 2015, amid a pending leave-of-absence by Barbara Byrd-Bennett, Ruiz was voted by the Chicago Board of Education to serve as interim CEO of Chicago Public Schools.
 Byrd-Bennet's leave of absence, and the start of his interim tenure, began April 20.
 He served in this interim role for a total of three months.
 Byrd-Bennet resigned, amid Ruiz's interim tenure, on June 1, 2015.

 Byrd-Bennet's leave of absence and subsequent resignation had been spurred by a federal bribery investigation into her.

 Immediately after becoming interim CEO, Ruiz suspended $20 million no-bid contract that had been granted to SUPES Academy at the urging Byrd-Bennet, who previous worked for the company, in 2013.
 Previously, as a member of the Chicago Board of Education, Ruiz had voted along with all other members of the board in 2013 to approve that contract.

 In July 2015, Forest Claypool was appointed Mayor Rahm Emanuel and the Chicago Board of Education to take office as permanent CEO of Chicago Public Schools effective July 27.

+Years later, in 2024, Ruiz signed an open letter opposing Mayor Brandon Johnson's ouster of CEO Pedro Martinez.

-President of the Chicago Park District Board of Commissioners
+President of the Chicago Park District Board of Commissioners (2016–2018)

 On November 20, 2015, Mayor Emanuel announced that he would appoint Ruiz to the Board of Commissioners of the Chicago Park District, and that he recommended the other commissioners elect him the board's president.
 Ruiz's appointment was approved by Chicago City Council on January 13, 2016.
 He was elected president of the Chicago Park District Board of Commissioners the same day.
 He was reelected as president of the Chicago Park District Board on May 23, 2018.

 Ruiz resigned from the Park District Board of Commissioners after being named as a deputy governor of Illinois, heading his final board meeting in December 2018.
 Ruiz was succeeded as Park District Board of Commissioners President in early 2019 by Avis LaVelle.
 His former seat on the board remained vacant until mayor Lori Lightfoot appointed Jose M. Muñoz to it in September 2019.